strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 In this use case, we have two `if-else`s.
 - If there is an order which has an item that pushes the delivery date we need to show a popup.
 Otherwise we don't.
 - If the popup is shown, and the user accepts, we do a backend call to actually register the order.
-Otherwise we don't and the popup closes.
+Otherwise we don't and the popup should close so the user can maybe remove that specific item.

 Let's first take a look at what the code could look like.